Home Houseplants Monstera vs Philodendron

 Many people accidentally refer to the Monstera deliciosa, which is nicknamed the Swiss Cheese Plant, as Swiss Cheese Philodendron.

-The latter confusion is due to the fact that this Monstera variety is very similar to the Split-Leaf Philodendron.
-Their fenestration makes them both look like a piece of swiss cheese, hence the swiss cheese name reference.
+The latter confusion is because this Monstera variety resembles the Split-Leaf Philodendron.
+Their fenestration makes them both look like a piece of Swiss cheese, hence the Swiss cheese name reference.

 So, then, what is the difference between the two?

 Adansonii plants have smaller leaves, smaller and more narrow leaf fenestration, and smoother edges.
-Also, Monstera adansonii lack a ruffled geniculum, unlike Monstera deliciosa.
-Last but not least, the deliciosa variety is less of a crawler than adansonii houseplants.
-Yet, adansoniis have shorter vines.
+Also, Monstera adansonii lacks a ruffled geniculum, unlike Monstera deliciosa.
+Lastly, the deliciosa variety is less of a crawler than adansonii houseplants.
+Yet, adansonii’s have shorter vines.

-The price of these plants is the last major difference between the two.
+The price of these plants is the last major difference.
 Monstera deliciosa or Swiss Cheese Plants are much more costly.

 Conclusion